-I am visual and critical thinker with a positive attitude.
+I am a self taught community artist and visual thinker with a positive attitude.
 I have engaging people skills, loads of creative energy and am committed to inclusion and human rights.
-I have a range of research and evaluation skills, along with significant experience of working with community based organisations.
-In terms of my approach to art, I am self taught through being a chronic doodler and natural fidget with a passion for the things people say and the meaning that everyday places hold for them.
-My blog shows some recent examples of my art work and interests.
+I have a range of research and involvement skills, along with significant experience of working with community based organisations using an arts based approach.

 Having left school with no qualifications, I later received the labels of dyslexia, dyspraxia and attention deficit.
 Reflecting on these nowdays my preference is for the term neurodiverse, and I ‘ve learnt to embrace and harness my diverse language use and organisational approach to the world.
 Indeed this gives me a great deal of insight in terms of the how we engage with each other.

 Returning to university as a mature student, in 2008 I completed a with a PhD in Social Psychology.
 An abridged version of my thesis was published as a chapter in an international text in 2009 ‘Disabilities: Insights From Across Fields and Around the World’.
 I’ve since also written about experiences of dyslexia and the joy of using screen readers, see here.